NCAR/xgriddedaxis/docs/source/api.rst

 API Reference
 =============

-This page provides an auto-generated summary of xtimeutil’s API.
+This page provides an auto-generated summary of xgriddedaxis’s API.
 For more details and examples, refer to the relevant chapters in the main part of the documentation.